 - This guide, published by Online Master of Social Work Programs, compiles informational resources for culturally diverse populations such as African Americans, Asian Americans/Pacific Islanders, Latinx Americans and Native Americans/Alaska Natives.
 Readers can find mental health resources, podcasts and advocacy organizations to help address behavioral and emotional health needs, treatment and how to find care.

-Immigration, Hispanic Communities and Mental Health
+Immigration, Hispanic and Other Multi-cultural Communities and Mental Health

 - APA supports practical, humane immigration policies that consider the needs of immigrants, and particularly immigrant families, while also recognizing the need to balance these policies with national security and public safety.
 The APA’s Psychology Help Center is a resource featuring information related to psychological issues affecting your daily physical and emotional well-being.
 Refer to their fact sheet series to learn how psychologists can help.
 Need to talk to someone?
 Check out their Crisis Hotlines and Resource page to find a specialist who is available for confidential telephone counseling.